Lists of the Best Senior Citizen Discounts in Dining, Travel, and Retail

 If you know of a senior deal or discount not listed here, we would like to know about it.
 Post it in the Comments Section below or drop us a note.
 We will include it in the next page update.

-Also, of course, sales and marketing is a fluid force.
-Deals and discounts come and go.
+Sales and marketing is a fluid force; deals and discounts come and go.
+There is also the situation where many businesses are franchises; in many cases, the franchisee owner is the decision maker as to whether a senior discount will be available at a particular location.
 If you discover a senior discount listed here is no more, please let us know.
 The good news, what with the continuing population shift, even more companies will probably begin initiating discounts for seniors.

 Restaurants: Senior Dining Deals